amirdoosti6060/AsyncMessaging/README.md

 Based on the location of Kafka, you need to change its address in appsettings.json in both projects.

 ## What you may learn from this project
 - Asynchronous Messaging Design Pattern in Microservices.
-I wrote an article in Linkedin in the following link that explain completely this design pattern. https://www.linkedin.com/pulse/asynchronous-messaging-design-pattern-amir-doosti
 - How to send and recieve message using Kafka in .Net (Confluent.Kafka)
 - How can register a serializer and deserializer in Kafka
 - How can config and do some settings programatically